meersohnf/Integrated-Bioinformatics-transmembrane-hmm-topology-prediction/README.md

 - `M`: membrane-spanning, inside to outside
 - `N`: membrane-spanning, outside to inside

-The project was originally developed for a graduate bioinformatics assignment and later cleaned into a more readable code sample.
+This project was originally made for my final graduate integrated bioinformatics assignment.
 The goal is to demonstrate HMM implementation, dynamic programming, log-space probability handling, and biological interpretation of model output.
+Some support files were provided as part of the coursework environment.

 ## Project Overview